Check out our White Paper Series!

 Whether you're new to our equipment or you've used it for years, DPS factory training is the best way to get more from your monitoring.

-To meet these demands and create increased capacity for future services, the New York Transit Authority (NYCT) has undertaken a proactive project to create a new network for the 21st century.
+To increase capacity for future services, NYCT undertook a proactive project to create a new network for the 21st century.

-The $141 million project will upgrade a key fiber optic network connecting 188 subway stations across Manhattan, Queens, Brooklyn and the Bronx to an ATM/SONET voice and data network.
-According to NYCT senior director Warren Hochman, the new network will enable NYCT to offer new passenger services.
+The $141 million project upgraded a key fiber optic network connecting 188 subway stations across Manhattan, Queens, Brooklyn and the Bronx to an ATM/SONET voice and data network.
+According to NYCT Senior Director Warren Hochman, the new network would enable NYCT to offer new passenger services.

 "This network will bring us into the future and provide better service both to our user departments and the public," said Hochman.
 "The project is going to have a big impact on our customers - we'll have an enhanced public address system, an enhanced MetroCard system, and enhanced safety."